Pullela Gopichand: Personal life

 Pullela married fellow badminton player P. V. V. Lakshmi on 5 June 2002.
-They have two children, a daughter named Gayathri and a son named Vishnu.
+They have two children, daughter Gayatri Gopichand, who is a women's doubles badminton player, and son Vishnu.

 In Dec 2020, he launched guided meditation sessions for athletes named "Dhyana for Sports" in the App Dhyana.
 The sessions have been designed by him based on his experience training athletes.
 He is also the Director of Dhyana.
 Dhyana, in collaboration with Heartfulness Institute, was the official meditation partner of the Indian Olympic Association’s (IOA) for Tokyo 2020 Olympic games.